COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 ## 🎯 Next Week’s Goals

 - Work on adding new requriements listed in milestone 2 requirments
+- Work on creating on RenderCV version of a protifolo using AI anlysis
 ---

 ## 🧠 Reflection on Current Cycle (Week 15)